 The University had its origins in the mid-1800s when religious orders and institutes began preparing teachers, and later nurses, for Catholic institutions.
 Through a series of amalgamations, relocations, transfers of responsibilities, and diocesan initiatives, more than 20 historical entities have contributed to the creation of Australian Catholic University.

-The University is a publicly funded university, open to all, is a Table A listed higher education provider under the Higher Education Support Act 2003, and is a member of the Association of Commonwealth Universities, and the International Federation of Catholic Universities.
-The University is a member of Universities Australia.
+The University is a public university, open to all, is a Table A listed higher education provider under the Higher Education Support Act 2003, and is a member of the Association of Commonwealth Universities, and the International Federation of Catholic Universities.
+The University is a member of Universities Australia (formerly the Australian Vice-Chancellors’ Committee).

 The University has four faculties that reflect areas of strength, growth and the University’s mission.
-These are: Education and Arts, Health Sciences, Law and Business, and Theology and Philosophy.
+These are: Health Sciences, Education and Arts, Theology and Philosophy and Law and Business.